 We were a bit worn from the early morning and had acquired some merchandise at Galaxy's Edge, so we headed back to the hotel and then came back to Disneyland around 1:45PM.
 We grabbed a 4:55PM FASTPASS for Hyperspace Mountain.

 Here's a look at some 2:18PM waits.
 35 for Big Thunder Mountain Railroad, 10 for Pirates of the Caribbean, 20 for Indiana Jones Adventure.
-These are representative of the low crowds we were seeing at this time, a trend we expect to end once June 24 rolls around.
+[Updated] These are representative of the low crowds we were seeing at this time, a trend that continued through the June 24 opening of Galaxy’s Edge.

 Haunted Mansion was a walk-on at 2:30PM, as was Snow White's Scary Adventures.

 We sat through a breakdown on Pinocchio's Daring Journey (we didn't have much else to do), and then road Mr. Toad's Wild Ride at 3:30PM.

 We had an awesome time on the King Arthur Carrousel, riding with the Pearly Band at 3:40PM.

 Emily's Resistance jacket wasn't enough to make her worthy of the Sword in the Stone, apparently.